|

 Meditation Center, "Awakening Heart" (Community of Mindful

-Br.
-ChiSing's vision for ministry is to encourage Buddhist,
+Brother ChiSing's vision for ministry included encouraging Buddhist,

 Christian and other faith communities to practice Mindful